digitalcolony/cruxcalc/README.md

 ## 🔄 Shared Values System

-CruxCalc features a smart shared values system that allows you to:
+The calculators feature a smart shared values system that allows you to:

 - Enter your basic measurements once
 - Use them across all calculators automatically